postersw/AndersonIsland/ReadMe.txt

 		Click on Add key, create a new key with the .P12 file just created and the .mobileprovision file just created.
 		Set the password to the password 'dd' you created above.

-Someone else's notes: RENEW CERT USING XCODE
-		STEPS TO RENEW

-1) login to itunes connect provisioning portal https://developer.apple.com/ios/manage/provisioningprofiles/viewDistributionProfiles.action
-2) Click on certificates
-3) Request New Certificate
-4) Upload file CertificateSigningRequest.certSigningRequest from desktop folder. (if you had saved one from last time) For more info check this link
-5) Hit submit
-6) Launch your Xcode program
-7) Click on Device
-8) Click on Provisioning Profiles
-9) Select your expired certificate and hit the renew button on the top.
-10) Wait 2-5 minutes
-11) Go back to https://developer.apple.com/ios/manage/provisioningprofiles and there should be a new distribution certificate 11a) Go to provisioning on the iTunes web and edit --> modify all your provisioning profiles and hit submit.
-Just modify any device or check box on them.
-11b) After a few seconds your profiles will be renewed.
-(Hit refresh button on your browser)
-12) download both development and distribution certificates. (no need to download provisioning certificates)
-13) Save them in a new folder on desktop and double click on the dev and distribution certificates
-14) This launches keychain.
-Delete old / expired keychains
-15) Go back to Xcode under Provisioning Profiles and hit the Refresh button at the bottom
-16) All should be working and nothing should be out to date or expired
 ------------------------------------------------------------------------------------------------------------------------
 APN (Apple Push Notification) CERTIFICATE YEARLY RENEWAL.
 Expires every March.

+See the instructions For OneSignal 5/31/18 which use the existing certSigningRequest.

 1. Bring up Virtual Mac.Macincloud: Windows Accessories->remote desktop to LA051.macincloud.com, then login as user901584 pw= pwd29837
 2. Bring up Safari and log into the 'developer.apple.com' -> account (robertbedoll@gmail.com, DD1) -> Certificates,Identifiers...
 3. Click 'App IDs', then select the expiring id which is org.andersonisland.andersonislandassistant.
 4. Click Edit and Scroll to 'Push Notifications' section and click on 'Create Certificate...'.
 5. https://www.pushbots.help/install-pushbots-in-your-app-or-website/ios/the-apple-part-certificate-and-provisioning-profile
-Follow instructions to generate P12 file.
+Steps 6-9 ARE NOT NECESSARY for renewal.
+Usse the existing AIAAPN2018.certSigningRequest file.
   6. Open Applications -> Utilities -> Keychain Access.
   7. Within KeychainAccess dropdown menu which is at the very top of the main screen, select Keychain Access->Certificate Assistant->Request a Certificate from a Certificate Authorit
   8. In the Certificate Info window, enter: my email address(robertbedoll@gmail.com), a name for the private key (AIAAPN20xx to indicate the year).
    Leave the CA email address empty.
    In the "Request Is"  group, select the Saved to Disk option.
    Click Continue within Keychain Access to complete the CSR generating process.
   9. Save as AIAAPN20xx.certSigningRequest to the desktop.

-10. Choose the AIAAPN20xx.certSigningRequest file just generated.
+10. Choose the existing AIAAPN20xx.certSigningRequest file just generated.
 Click Continue.
 11.Download the file just generated by clicking the Download button.
 12.Bring up finder and go to Downloads.
 You will see the file as aps_development-x.cer.
 13.Double click on the cer file just created.
 This installs it in Keychain under 'My Certificates'.